The way we speak can have a big impact on our lives.

 When we say a word, we use our tongue, jaw, lips, and palate in order to make the sounds of speech.

-If you have an articulation disorder, it affects how you can articulate words.
+If you have an articulation disorder, it affects how you can articulate words, and therefore the clarity of your speech.

 3. Projection

-Projection relates to the volume of one’s voice.
+Projection relates to the volume, clarity, and resonance of your voice.

-Someone with good projection should be able to be heard easily, without the need to shout.
+Someone with good projection should be able to be heard easily and clearly, without the need to shout.

 Good posture and proper breathing techniques can help with projection.